 Salesforce Portals and Salesforce Communities

-Salesforce Portals and Communities empower your customers and partners by providing a social forum directly related to your internal business processes.
+Salesforce Portals and Communities help external users (customers and partners) to access relevant Salesforce data, collaborate, and engage with business processes securely.
 Using these portals, they can connect with the correct information and the right people at the right moments.
 They also provide insights on updates and development.
 However, communities in Salesforce have replaced Salesforce portals.

 Types of Portals in Salesforce

-Portals in Salesforce are a thing of the past.
+Salesforce Portals are a thing of the past.
 They are not available for new organizations.
 When they were available, there were different types of portals in Salesforce for organizations like:

-1. Customer Portal: It allows customers to manage their cases, view solutions/knowledge that contributes to communities (questions, answers, ideas), and access data within custom objects.
+- Customer Portal Salesforce: It allows customers to manage their cases, view solutions and community-contributed content (questions, answers, ideas), and access data within custom objects.

-2. Partner Portal: The critical difference between the customer portal and the partner portal is that partner users can access leads and opportunities.
+- Partner Portal Salesforce: The critical difference between the customer portal and the partner portal is that partner users can access leads and opportunities.
 It allows your organization and its partners to collaborate on your organization’s sales pipeline.
 Partners can also manage cases, view solutions/knowledge, contribute to communities (questions, answers, ideas), and access data within custom objects.

-3. Self-Service Portal: It allows customers to manage cases and view solutions or Salesforce knowledge.
+- Self-Service Portal Salesforce: It allows customers to manage cases and view solutions or Salesforce knowledge.

 Communities in Salesforce

-Communities in Salesforce replace these portals.
-Portals gave external users (partners, customers, etc.) the ability to access Salesforce.
+Salesforce Communities replace these portals.
+Portals enabled external users (partners, customers, etc.) to access Salesforce.
 In contrast, Communities are aimed at connecting the right people, whether internal users, partners, or customers within Salesforce.

 The structure of the features is similar, but there are several differences as well: